-62. We have always given top priority to the movement of foodgrains from the surplus to deficit areas.
+60. We have always given top priority to the movement of foodgrains from the surplus to deficit areas.
 It has been decided that the Railways should associate themselves with the Food Corporation of India in its Storage Project being undertaken with the World Bank loan.
-The project envisages setting up of different types of storages including grain silos at railway sidings.
-The Railways have also decided to participate in a pilot scheme to be launched under the Storage Project for the transportation of foodgrains in bulk.
-The pilot project would enable the Railways to identify the types of wagons and equipment and also the methods of handling foodgrains, when transported in bulk, to meet the growing demands of this traffic.
+The project envisages settings up of different types of storages including grain siles at railway sidings.
+The Railways have also decided to participate in a pilot scheme to be launched under Storage Project for the trasportation of foodgrains in bulk.
+The pilot proenable the Railways to ject would identify the types of wagons and equipment and also the methods of handling foodgrains, when transported in bulk, to meet the growing demands of this traffic.